 Feeling stressed and nervous is not unusual during pregnancy as a woman's body, hormones, identity and relationships are shifting.
 Pregnancy is a profound transformation that affects every aspect of a woman's life.
 While small periods of stress have no harmful effect, long-term stress can increase the chances of pregnancy complications and shape the baby's development in the long term.

-Prenates are affected by their mother's mood, thoughts and action — and experience their own array of emotions, including disappointment, depression, anger, fear, love, bliss, and belonging.
+Prenates are affected by their mother's mood, thoughts and action — and experience their own array of emotions, including disappointment, anger, fear, love, bliss, and belonging.

-The key to reducing trauma, fear and anxiety during pregnancy is to adopt the attitude that the baby feels everything the mother does.
+The key to reducing trauma, fear and stress during pregnancy is to adopt the attitude that the baby feels everything the mother does.
 By adopting this attitude of connectedness, the mother can position herself as an advocate for the well-being of herself and her baby.
 And although it is not fully understood how the baby perceives these messages, it is important to be aware of this holistic communication, which includes the ebb and flow of love and stress hormones, neurotransmitters (chemical messages), nutrients, and physical activity, all of which impact the developing baby.

 In modern pediatrics and developmental psychobiology, fetal programming (also called prenatal programming) is the idea that during development of the fetus significant physiological responses can be shaped and nurtured by environmental events.
 Food, exposure to environmental chemicals, mood, touch, sounds and stress can all affect the baby's development.
 Cellular environments can change gene expression during the construction of tissues and organs, and these changes can influence long-range function throughout adulthood.